yohanesdl9/SPK-Asisten-Terbaik/README.md

-# DSS Best STIKI Practice Class Assistant
+# DSS Best STIKI Practicum Class Assistant

-Web-based program to implements decision support system to choosing the best practice class assistant in STIKI using TOPSIS method.
-Made by STIKI Malang students.
+Web-based decision support system program to determine the best STIKI practicum assistant using the TOPSIS method.
+Made by STIKI Malang students for final task of Decision Support System course in STIKI Malang.

 List of Author :
 - Yohanes Dwi Listio (151-111-011)